MaxOfLondon/sudoku/README.md

 ### Executing program

 You can test run the game using `install-and-test-run.sh` script.
-It will offer to launch game with python and then in the web browser.
+It will offer to launch game with python and then in the web browser via local test server.

 Altenatively, to run game manually with Python: